 Welcome to our roundup of the best macOS tips, tricks and secret features.
 In this article we will tell you about some of the most useful features that have been introduced to the Mac operating system over the years.

 We also have some lesser-known tricks, tips, hints and hacks for those of you who want to go a bit deeper.

-We'll then move on to described our favouite features in macOS right now, including the most useful features that have arrived over the years.
+We'll then move on to describe our favourite features in macOS, including the most useful features that have arrived over the years.
 Read on to discover some of the best tips and tricks that will help you get the most out of your Mac.
-We also have some Power User Tips for MacOS here.
+And if that's not enough, we also have some Power User Tips for MacOS here.

 Hat tip to Keir Thomas who has provided many of these tips over the years.